 The Museum of Appalachia

 The Museum of Appalachia is a living history village and farm located in Clinton, Tennessee.
+It was founded in 1969.
 The museum is home to a collection of early pioneer artifacts from the Southern Appalachian Mountains.
-The 65-acre site contains two large display buildings and over 30- authentic log buildings surrounded by split rail fences, gardens and pastures with a working farm and live farm animals (1).
+The 65-acre site contains two large display buildings and over 30- authentic log buildings surrounded by split rail fences, gardens and pastures with a working farm and live farm animals.
 This nonprofit organization is dedicated to preserving Appalachian culture and heritage.
-It is one of only a few affiliates of the Smithsonian Institution located in Tennessee.
+There are more than 250,000 artifacts housed in three multi-story exhibit buildings It is one of only a few affiliates of the Smithsonian Institution located in Tennessee.

 Backstory and Context